Advanced-Research-Centre/SetReplace/README.md

 Out[] = {{1, 2}, {2, 3}, {2, 4}, {1, 3}}
 ```

-In this example we used `"GlobalSpacelike"` selection function, and the evolution terminated after a single event, because the edge `{1, 2}` was used, and it could not be reused to be matched with `{2, 4}`.
+In this example we used the default `"GlobalSpacelike"` selection function, and the evolution terminated after a single event, because the edge `{1, 2}` was used, and it could not be reused to be matched with `{2, 4}`.
 However, let's look at what `"EventSelectionFunction" -> None` will do:

 ```wl
 In[] := WolframModel[{{1, 2}, {2, 3}} -> {{1, 3}},